thu-inet/NuclearPowerPlantAccidentData/README.md

-# NuclearPowerPlantAccidentData
+# Welcome to NPPAD
-We collect various accident data of NPP by PCTRAN
+__NPPAD:a dataset covering various accidents for nuclear power plant__